 A handbook for the 21st century

-To be published in 2021, the new book by Keith Harrison-Broninski
+The new book by Keith Harrison-Broninski

 With foreword by Vint Cerf, Co-Inventor of the Internet and Matthew Taylor, Chief Executive of the RSA

 By 2050, half the planet will be living on a knife edge.
 Communities cannot afford to wait for cash-strapped governments to address inequality and climate change.
 But how can they afford to take action themselves?

 Cities, towns, neighbourhoods, and villages can and must become supercommunities — ecosystems able to sustain their natural, human, and industrial capitals.
 A supercommunity evolves from within to meet new challenges in times of crisis.
 It removes friction from collaboration so that local people become stakeholders and local organisations work together effectively.
 Powered by social trading, a supercommunity leverages progressive economic ideas and digital tools for local wellness.